stephenbradshaw/ad_ldap_dumper/README.md

 The `nTSecurityDescriptor` attribute for each object has the Dacls, owner, group and a few of the control fields parsed, and Sids resolved to a friendly name where possible.
 The Sacl component are currently not being retrieved.
 The raw version of the attribute is also still returned, as hexlified binary data.

-There is an option (`-custom-query <query>`) to run an alternate custom LDAP query as opposed to multiple queries that collect the previous info, or to run only a subset of the built in query categories from the list above (`-methods <comma-seperated-list>`).
+There is an option (`-custom-query <query>`) to run a single alternate custom LDAP query as opposed to the multiple queries mentioned above.
+You can also choose to run only a subset of the built in query categories from the list above using the `-methods <comma-seperated-list>` option.

-The LDAP schema is also queried by default to help with some of the internal lookups when parsing ACL entries.
+The LDAP schema is also queried by default to help with some of the internal lookups when parsing ACL entries and to filter out missing attributes from queries.
 You can choose to avoid the schema lookup or only perform this as required (`-only-schema` or `-no-schema`).
 Expect the quality of the output to be negatively affected if the schema collection is omitted.
+The query used for schema collection is `(|(objectClass=classSchema)(objectClass=attributeSchema))` run underneath the `schemaNamingContext` and a limited set of attributes are collected for this query, collecting enough information to meet the previously mentioned goals and to enable reconstruction of what attributes apply to what objects.

 # Output